Beyond Worst-Case Analysis for Joins with Minesweeper: Counter examples

 It is not hard to see that the output of the above instance is empty.
 Furthermore, there is a certificate of size $O(mM)$.
 Hence, by Theorem~\ref{thm:io-beta-neo} \ms takes $O(mM\log{M})$ time since $A_1,\dots,A_{m+1}$ is a nested elimination order.

 This certificate consists of the following comparisons

-To see why this is a certificate that the output is empty, consider an arbitrary witness for this instance: $X = \{(i^{(1)},j^{(1)}), \dots, (i^{(m)}, j^{(m)})\}$.
+To see why this is a certificate that the output is empty, consider an arbitrary witness for this instance:

 From the first two (sets of) inequalities above, we know $i^{(2)} > 1$.
 Then, from the next inequality we know $i^{(3)}>M+1$.
 This inference goes on until the last inequality, which does not leave any room for $j^{(m)}$.
 Hence, such a witness cannot exist.

 Now, for every $i \in [m]$, the semijoin $R_i \lJoin R_{i+1}$ has size $\Omega(mM^2)$.
 Hence, Yannakakis algorithm runs in time at least $\Omega(mM^2)$.

 For \lb and \nprr, it takes slightly more work to be rigorous, but the key ideas are as follows.
 Consider {\em any} attribute ordering that \lb adopts.
 Say the attribute ordering is $A_{i_1}, \dots, A_{i_{m+1}}$, for some permutation $\{i_1,\dots,i_{m+1}\}$ of $[m+1]$. \lb will compute the intersection on $A_{i_1}$, and for each value $a$ in the intersection it will compute the join on $A_{i_2}$ using $a$ as an anchor, and so on.
 If $|i_1-i_2|>1$, then clearly the runtime is $\Omega(mM^2)$ because the intersection on each attribute is $\Omega(mM)$.
 If $|i_1-i_2|=1$, then \lb will go through every tuple in the input relation $R(A_{i_1},A_{i_2})$ after it is semijoin-reduced on $A_{i_1}$ and $A_{i_2}$.
 And even after two such reductions, the size of the relation is still $\Omega(mM^2)$.
 The algorithm \nprr suffers the same drawback.